nazarzadeh/solutions/locationEndPoint/README.md

 * /storeInfo  Headers Accept text/csv

 ### Spec
+1. It's a Spring boot application.
+1. Lombok used for elimination of Getter/Setter.
 1. The WriteCsv class is Generic and it could create csv file from any given entity.